 Wscons support is enabled by default on most architectures.
 This

 wscons=YES to your

 of virtual consoles as described in Section 188.8.131.52, “Virtual consoles”

 similar, depending on the platform.

 Wscons comprises three subsystems: wsdisplay, wskbd and wsmouse.
 These subsystems handle abstraction for all display, keyboard and mouse devices respectively.
 The following sections discuss the configuration of wscons per subsystem.

 This section will explain how to configure display and screen-related options.

-The number of pre-allocated virtual console is controlled by the following option
+The number of pre-allocated virtual console is controlled by the following kernel configuration option

 Other consoles can be added by enabling the relevant lines in the